graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/make-extend-schema-plugin.md

 :::tip

-A more performant (and simpler) solution to this would have been:
+A more performant (and simpler) solution to this would have been to do it in JS:

 ```diff
 +    plans: {